 “Meat, liver and fish are babies’ first foods in many traditional societies, and they were on the right track,” she says.
 The worst foods?
 “Wheat-based cereals and those with added sugars” – which means most baby cereal products on the market.

 Campbell says LCHF represents no danger to babies and children, or anyone else: “I haven’t seen any research to indicate this is dangerous.
 Traditional societies have done so without any known adverse effects, indication a long history of safe use.”

-Canadian physician Dr Jay Wortman, agrees.
-He has researched traditional societies, and practises what he preaches about LCHF.
-Wortman put himself and his family on LCHF after he was diagnosed with type 2 diabetes more than 12 years ago.
+Canadian physician Dr Jay Wortman has researched traditional societies and practises what he preaches about LCHF.
+Wortman put himself and his family on LCHF after he was diagnosed with type 2 diabetes.
+That was more than 12 years ago.

 In an email to me Wortman says his son Alex, 15, has eaten LCHF since age 2.
-Daughter Isabelle, 6, the product of an “LCHF gestation”, was weaned on LCHF when she stopped breastfeeding – pureed vegetables with butter, olive oil and cheese, pureed meat sauces with lots of fat.
+He and his wife weaned daughter Isabelle, 6, the product of an “LCHF gestation”, onto LCHF foods.
+They gave her pureed vegetables with butter, olive oil and cheese, pureed meat sauces with lots of fat.

 He says doctors and dietitians who fear LCHF are simply “misinformed”.